The Baltimore Ravens have spent much of the season in bounce-back mode.

 The Ravens never expected to have a losing record in late November and to be trailing the up-and-down Jets in the race for the final wild-card slot.

-Mark Zinno gives us his take on the game Sunday as the Baltimore Ravens head north to Buffalo to take on the Bills at Ralph Wilson Stadium.
+Mark Zinno gives us his take on Sunday’s game as Rex Ryan, Ed Reed and the New York Jets come to Baltimore to take on the Baltimore Ravens at M&T Bank Stadium.

 On Sunday afternoon, the Baltimore Ravens will begin a three-game home stand that will go a long way in determining whether or not they will be a playoff team in 2013.

 The Ravens-Jets history is one sided.
 The Jets won the opener in this series in overtime in 1997 and haven’t won since.
 The Ravens have won 7 straight, here are 3 of my favorites.

 The Ravens will face Rex Ryan and the New York jets on Sunday in what is a must-win for both teams as it will have huge implications on the playoff picture going forward.

 Brent Harris of Comcast SportsNet joined Zinno on “Last Call” to break down the Ravens match-up on Sunday with the Cincinnati Bengals.

 Former NFL offensive lineman Ross Tucker, who now works for SiriusXM and Sports USA, joined Zinno on “Last Call” to talk about the NFL headlines.

 Russell Baxter, who has covered the NFL for nearly 30 years, joined Zinno on “Last Call” to break down the week that was in the NFL.